 Beyond this, the sort of features you want to look for in a light depend on the purpose of the light.
-For something like a video call, you might want to encorporate multiple lights.
-You may have heard of three-point lighting.
+For something like a video call, you might want to incorporate multiple lights, as we do in our smart bulb video below.
 If you look at Gia's setup in her video, her three zones of lights are (1) the light that's lighting her (the key light), (2) the light that's adding a purpley-lilac hue to her background, (the fill light), and (3) the buttery yellow light of the lamp and strip light (the back light).

-This is going to be a long article.
-To keep it from being extra-super long, I’m going to focus on finding a good key light (the light that will shine on the subject, for video calls, that's you).
-As such, please excuse my darker-than-ideal background in these illustrative images.
+In this article, we'll mainly focus on finding a good key light (the light that will shine on the subject, for video calls, that's you).
+The background in many these illustrative images is therefore pretty dark, and in need of additional lighting to really complete the scene.
 Here's some more information from Gia about fill lights.

-I asked Gia lots of other questions, so I’ll continue to include the helpful context and explanations that she provided throughout the article.
-For more tips on creating a good lighting setup, Gia has an extremely helpful YouTube channel dedicated to helping confused people like me to create good lighting setups, particularly for video-call specific issues, such as preventing glare from lighting when wearing glasses.
+We asked Gia lots of other questions, so we'll continue to include the helpful context and explanations that she provided throughout the article.
+For more tips on creating a good lighting setup, Gia has an extremely helpful YouTube channel dedicated to helping video users and creators of all skill levels create good lighting setups, particularly for video-call specific issues, such as preventing glare from lighting when wearing glasses.

-To evaluate these lights I’m going to be asking myself the following questions:
+To evaluate these lights we'll be asking the following questions:

 How well does it work as a light source?
 Does the colour look natural and daylight balanced?
-Or is it washing me out, or giving me too much warmth?
+Or is it wash the subject out or give too much warmth?
 Is the lighting soft or harsh?
 Is it intense enough?

 Is it practical to use?
-Is it easy to set up and turn on and off while sitting at my desk?
-How do I control it?
+Is it easy to set up and turn on and off for someone seated at a desk?
+How is controlled and powered?
 Do I need to charge it?
 Can it overheat?
 Is it loud?
-Is it too bright, and causing me to squint?
+Is it too bright?

-Does it work with my space?
+Does it work with one's space?
 Is it too big to fit practically into a home office?
 Are there too many cables?
 Can I position the light perfectly?
 Can I move it easily?

 Is it cost-effective?
 If it’s expensive, is it justifiably so, or are there cheaper alternatives that produce a similar effect?
-If it’s cheap, is it likely to last for a while, or will I need to replace it soon?
+If it’s budget-friendly, is it likely to last for a while, or will I need to replace it need replacement quickly?

-Here’s where I’ll be testing the different lighting options:
+Here’s where we'll be testing most of the different lighting options:

 There’s a lot of light in the room itself, but the position of the two windows is far from ideal.
-The light behind me is causing me to appear darker than the background, and the light to the side is creating unwanted shadows on my face.
+The light from behind causes the subject to appear darker than the background, and the light to the side, while the light from the side creates unwanted shadows on her face.

-My first step, therefore, is to get rid of as much of this light as possible.
-Of course, I could simply work with the light, by turning my desk so that I was facing one of these windows, and that would be a good source of light today.
-As I’m in England, a nice day like this is something of a rarity, and definitely not to be relied upon for a good lighting setup.
-I also need to compare these options from the same starting point, which is tough to do with natural light, as it’s going to change throughout the day.
-So, let’s see what these lights can do without any help.
+The first step, therefore, is to control as much of this light as possible.
+One option would be to simply work with the light by turning the desk to face face one of the windows.
+That would be a good source of light on this day and at this time, but we're looking for something that will give us the same good results at any time of day or year.
+We also need to compare these options from the same starting point, which is tough to do with natural light.
+So, let’s see what these lights can do on their own.

 Softboxes are used for professional sets, and offer the best (and most flattering) light of all the options I tested because of their size.
 The camera inside the softbox is actually quite small, but the two layers of diffusion within the box create a large, soft light that is big enough to gently wrap around whatever’s in the foreground.

-I positioned the softbox directly behind my camera, and raised the light slightly higher than the camera, then angled the light down to try to create a subtle Paramount lighting effect.
+We positioned the softbox directly behind and above our camera, and then angled it down to try to create a subtle Paramount lighting effect.
 Parker Walbeck outlines the five most popular portrait lighting patterns in his video here.

 The light produced by the softbox is truly beautiful.
-It’s soft and flattering, and very bright without causing me to squint.
-The colour can’t be adjusted, but it appears to my (amateur) eyes to be very natural, neither too warm nor too cold.
-The brightness can be adjusted, and I used it at 75% brightness.
+It’s soft and flattering, and very bright without causing the subject discomfort.
+The colour on this one couldn't be adjusted, but it's set to a good daylight temperature, neither too warm nor too cool.
+The brightness can be adjusted, and we set ours at 75% brightness.

 There's some assembly required, but if you're familiar with the general structure of umbrellas you'll be fine.
 Once it's set up, you just turn it on and off using a switch at the back of the light, and it remembers your last settings.
-Apparently it comes with a remote, but I never found mine.
-It plugs into the mains, and because it’s made to be used on professional shoots, the lighting controls are at the back, so you can’t adjust the brightness from your desk.
+It plugs into the mains, but because it’s made to be used on professional shoots, the lighting controls are at the back, so you can’t adjust the brightness from your desk.
 The light has a fan to prevent overheating, but it's barely loud enough to hear, and not loud enough to get picked up on most mics.

 Is it a practical option?
 Probably not for most of us.
 This is a truly enormous piece of kit.
-My actual desk sits flush against a wall, so, save for somehow mounting a light to the ceiling and moving back from my desk for calls, it’s not something I’ll be able to use myself.
+Most desks sit flush against a wall, so, save for somehow mounting a light to the ceiling and moving back from your desk for calls, it’s not something you could use easily.
 But if you have the space, and want the best lighting available to you, this is it.